Assembling Terrania Cycle Glossary

 Tram: a small electric cart holding one or a few travelers.
 In cities still inhabited, trams, scooters, and bicycles have mostly but not entirely replaced cars.

 Transdaimonic League: a perennial group of creative visionaries stretching back to Mitochondrial Eve in Africa.
 Although many are deceased, they all meet periodically in the Dreamvale.
-Their living counterparts maintain a worldwide network.
+Their living counterparts maintain a worldwide network that also serves as an esoteric branch of Lamplight.

 Tzitzimīmeh ("Tsee-tsee-ME-meh"): Awakened Dreamvalers who yearn to live in the flesh and who sometimes possess humans ("dreambies").